dhowe/RiTaV1/README.md

 2. In the Eclipse menu, select 'File' > 'Import...'

-3. In the 'Import Window' select 'Git' > 'Projects from Git' and press 'Next'.
+3. In the 'Import Window' select 'Git' > 'Projects from Git', then press Next.

 3. Select 'Clone URI' > then Next and copy and paste the 'HTTPS clone URL'  ([https://github.com/dhowe/RiTa.git](https://github.com/dhowe/RiTa.git)) from RiTa's Github page into the URI field.

-4. Press Next to proceed with the default master branch and (optionally) configure the project directory in the next page.
+4. Press Next to proceed with the default master branch or (optionally) configure the project directory.

-5. Press Next and 'Import Existing Projects' to finish.
+5. Press Next and select 'Import existing projects' to finish.

-6. In the new project, navigate to the 'resources' directory, right click on 'build.xml', then select 'Run as' > 'Ant Build' to run the tests in JUnit.
+6. In the new project, navigate to the 'resources' directory, right click on 'build.xml', then select 'Run as' > 'Ant Build' to compile the project and run the tests in JUnit.

 7. Work on an existing [issue](https://github.com/dhowe/RiTa/issues?q=is%3Aopen+is%3Aissue), then [submit a pull request...](https://help.github.com/articles/creating-a-pull-request)